oli5679/WeightOfEvidenceDemo/readme.md

-# Weight of evidence Demo
+# Weight of Evidence Demo

 Simple implementation of 'weight of evidence binning' feature engineering method to improve perfomance of linear models in binary clasificaiton tasks.

+## Explanation

+See admin/WoePresentation.pptx for more details on this methodology.

 ## Prerequesites